 Fee per academic year: Eur 8,500

-The programme is targeted at science students who would be interested in furthering their studies in this area.
-Furthermore, it provides a training opportunity for students who wish to engage in non-formal and informal educational experiences.
+If you are a science student and are interested in furthering your studies in this area, then this is the ideal course for you.
+It also provides you with a training opportunity to engage in non-formal and informal educational experiences.

-Graduates of the programme will have the option of pursing the Master in Teaching and Learning (MTL) Science with the Department of Mathematics and Science Education to become science (science and biology/chemistry/ physics) teachers.
+As a graduate of this programme you will have the option of pursuing the Master in Teaching and Learning (MTL) Science with the Department of Mathematics and Science Education to become science (science and biology/chemistry/physics) teacher. ,

-The programme specifically focuses on the development of science communicators.
-There is a range of budding community settings related to science education and communication where these graduates can actively contribute.
+The programme specifically focuses on your development as a science communicator.
+There is a range of budding community settings related to science education and communication where you can actively contribute.

 Students who wish to participate in an ERASMUS exchange are encouraged to do so during the second semester of the second year of the course.